clinical-meteor/cookbook/cookbook/animations.md

 ### Animations
-Generally speaking, animations are part of the View and the Presentation Layer, since they're implemented using CSS.
-Using Javascript to implement animations is not recommended, and will lead to flicker.
-Use CSS3 transforms so you can run things on the GPU.
+There are two approaches to creating animations:  either with CSS in the View/Presentation layer, or via Javascript in the Controller/Application layer.

+Using CSS3 transforms will allow you to run things on the GPU, and is generally the easiest way to get flicker-free animations.
 But be careful!
 Be sure to audit your CSS files!

+However, with Javascript and SVG, you can build beautiful data-driven animations using D3.js.
+But they are very tricky and fickle to create.

 ### CSS3 Transform Libraries
+For basic GPU accelerated animations using CSS3 transforms, start with the following links...

 https://www.webkit.org/blog/386/3d-transforms/
 http://ie.microsoft.com/testdrive/Graphics/hands-on-css3/hands-on_3d-transforms.htm
 http://bartaz.github.io/meetjs/css3d/